agilepro/cognoscenti/README.md

 You must have Java installed, preferably Java 21 or later.

+You must have Maven installed and working with the Java.

+You must have TomCat v10 or later installed.

 You must have Mongo installed and running on the standard port for Mongo.

 # Build

-The project is built with Gradle.
-A version of gradle is included.
+The project is built with MAven.
 You only need to build from the weaverWar folder.
 If you have java installed, all you have

     cd weaverWar
-    ../gradlew clean build
+    mvn clean package

-This should produce a WAR file in the weaverWar/build/libs folder
+This should produce a WAR file in the weaverWar/target folder

 # Configure